-Private IP Specify the private IP address of the internal host providing the service.
+Public Port Specify which port can be redirected to the specified Private IP service.
 If you choose Range as the port redirection mode, you will see two boxes on this field.
-Type a complete IP address in the first box (as the starting point) and the fourth digits in the second box internal host.
+Type a complete IP address in the first box (as the starting point) and the fourth digits in the second box